 Noora Lori, Assistant Professor of International Relations, Pardee School of Global Studies, Founding Director

-Kaija Schilde, Assistant Professor of International Relations, Pardee School of Global Studies, Acting Director
+Kaija Schilde, Assistant Professor of International Relations, Pardee School of Global Studies, Co-Director

 European Union; European Foreign and Security Policy; Comparative Politics; Defense Acquisition and Technology; Bureaucracy and Interest Groups; Computational Modeling and Simulation.

 The Pardee School Initiative on Forced Migration and Human Trafficking is pleased to announce the 2017-2018 Jean Monnet Migration Innovation Series, generously sponsored by the EU Erasmus+ program.
 The Migration Innovation Series will include a series of local and international workshops that bring together policymakers, academics, practitioners, and students, to pursue different avenues of innovation in migration studies.
 The series began with an internal launch at the Pardee School that included a class on digital innovation and migration in Europe, taught by Prof. and FMHT Director Kaija Schilde, and continued with a hackathon in December, a presentation by former refugee Sarah Mardini in April, and concluded the academic year in 2017 with Human Trafficking Education Week.